How to build WordPress on AWS

 mysql >database wp_test_db;

-User creation
+User Creation

-mysql >create user 'wp_user'@'localhost' identified with mysql_native_password by 'password';
+mysql>create user 'wp_user'@'localhost' identified with mysql_native_password by 'password';

 mysql >grant all privileges on wp_test_db.* to wp_user@'localhost';

-mysql is now set up.
+The mysql setup is now complete

 Word Press